-Keeping it reel for Red Cross radio
+Keeping it reel for British Red Cross radio

-(authenticity for one) and be a standout voice in the ad break – because they won’t sound like other, regular voice-overs, and won’t pop up in other ads.
+(authenticity for one) and be a standout voice in the ad break – because they won’t sound like the regular roster of go-to voiceovers, and won’t pop up in other ads.

 More from the blog